What is a no deposit mortgage?

 100% LTV means the mortgage covers the whole amount.
 For example, if your house costs £180,000, you would borrow the full £180,000 through a 100% mortgage.

-The only 100% mortgages you can get as a first time buyer in the UK is a guarantor mortgage.
+In most cases, the 100% mortgages you can get as a first time buyer in the UK is a guarantor mortgage.
 You can only get one of these if a parent or someone else is named on your mortgage to cover any payments you miss.

 Most of the deals in this comparison are not guarantor mortgages, but you can find them and other deals designed to help you get on the property ladder by using our first time buyer mortgage comparison.

-Here are all your options for getting a mortgage without a deposit
+Here are all your options for getting a mortgage without a deposit.

 Yes, but only if you are an existing borrower getting a remortgage on your current property.